-Psoriasis vulgaris commonly presents as erythematous plaques covered with silvery white scaling.
+Psoriasis vulgaris commonly presents as erythematous plagues covered with silvery white scaling.
 Generally there is no central clearing as in tinea corporis.
-It is preferentially located on extensor aspects of extremities like elbows. knees and the lower back.
-Involvement of scalp, especially its margins and that of nails in the form of nail pitting, yellow discoloration, 'oil drop' appearance and onycholysis (variable destruction of the nail) are additional clues.
-Nummular (discoid) eczema: The plaques of nummular eczema are often symmetrically placed on the limbs (especially lower limbs) and lack the central clearing seen in tinea.
+It is preferentially located on extensor aspects of extremities like elbows, plagues. knees and lower back.
+Involvement of scalp, especially its margins and that of nails in form of nail pitting, yellow discoloration, 'oil drop' appearance and onycholysis (variable destruction of nail) are additional clues.
+Nummular (Discoid) Eczema: The plaques of nummular eczema are often symmetrically placed on the limbs (especially lower limbs) and lack the central clearing seen in Tinea.